-Scoring: Meets Expectations 9-10 points Partially Meets Expectations7-8 points Does Not Meet Expectations <7 points
+Scoring: Meets Expectations Partially Meets Expectations Does Not Meet Expectations 9-10 points 7-8 points Does Not Meet Expectations

 Criterion 3.2 The program includes a system of assessments identifying how materials provide tools, guidance, and support for teachers to collect, interpret, and act on data about student progress towards the standards.
 Indicator 3i Assessment information is included in the materials to indicate which standards are assessed.